sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules.md

 # Configuration - Inventory - Schedules

-The *Schedules Panel* offers specifying rules for creating Orders from the [Daily Plan](/daily-plan).
+The *Schedule Panel* offers specifying rules for creating Orders from the [Daily Plan](/daily-plan).
 For details see [JS7 - Schedules](https://kb.sos-berlin.com/display/JS7/JS7+-+Schedules).

 - Schedules determine the point in time when Orders for Workflow execution will start.
-They assign one or more Workflows and optionally variables that are used by Jobs in the given Workflows.
+They are assigned one or more Workflows and optionally variables that are used by Jobs in the given Workflows.
   - **Start dates** are specified by [Configuration - Inventory - Calendars](/configuration-inventory-calendars) and limit the days for execution of Workflows.
-  - **Start times** are specified by Schedules that can further limit the days for Workflow execution.
+  - **Start times** are specified by Schedules indicating one or more times during a day.
+They can further limit the days for Workflow execution.
 - Schedules create Orders on a daily basis
   - for one-time execution of Workflows.
 This includes Workflows starting at a number of points in time per day.
   - for cyclic execution of Workflows.
 This specifies repeated execution of Workflows based on configurable intervals.